EricSchwartz7/content-indexer/README.md

 * Send a 'GET' request to "content-indexer.herokuapp.com/api/v1/websites" to receive a list of all websites stored in the database along with their headers and links.

-* Send a 'POST' request to "content-indexer.herokuapp.com/api/v1/websites" with the parameter being an object with a key of "url" pointing to a string of the url that you'd like to index. i.e. `{url: "https://github.com"}`
+* Send a 'POST' request to "content-indexer.herokuapp.com/api/v1/websites" with the parameter being an object with a key of "url" pointing to a string of the url that you'd like to index. i.e. `{url: "https://github.com"}`.

-* Send a 'GET' request to "content-indexer.herokuapp.com/api/v1/websites/:id" for one specific website's headers and links
+* Send a 'GET' request to "content-indexer.herokuapp.com/api/v1/websites/:id" for a specific website's headers and links.

 #### If cloning for local use